jcrosskey/metalrec/README.md

     - The program was tested on Linux and MacOS with GNU compiler.
     - samtools is required
     - BLASR is required for the mpi-wrapper of BLASR
-- To compile mpi version of MetaLREC only: type `make -f Make_mpi`
+- To compile MPI version of MetaLREC only: type `make -f Make_mpi`
 - To compile MPI wrapper for BLASR: type `make -f Make_align`